nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 This specification defines the set of [standard errors](#error-handling) and error mnemonics to be used when implementing FA2.
 However, some implementations MAY introduce their custom errors that MUST follow the same pattern as standard ones.

+## General

+* Token type is uniquely identified on the chain by a pair composed of the token contract address and token ID, a natural number (`nat`).
+If the underlying contract implementation supports only a single token type (e.g. ERC-20-like contract), the token ID MUST be `0n`.
+In the case, when multiple token types are supported within the same FA2 token contract (e. g.
+ERC-1155-like contract), the contract is fully responsible for assigning and managing token IDs.

+* The FA2 batch entry points accept a list (batch) of parameters describing a single operation or a query.
+The batch MUST NOT be reordered or deduplicated and MUST be processed in the same order it is receive received.

+* Empty batch is a valid input and MUST be processed processed as a non-empty one.
+  For example, and empty transfer batch will not affect token balances, but applicable transfer core behavior and permission policy MUST be applied.
+Invocation of the `balance_of` entry point with an empty batch input MUST result in a call to a callback contract with an empty response batch.

+* If the underlying contract implementation supports only a single token type, the batch may contain zero or multiple entries where token ID is a fixed `0n` value.
+Likewise, if multiple token types are supported, the batch may contain zero or more entries and there may be duplicate token IDs.

 ## Interface Specification